 So instead, change your language to sound more like this, “Hey, we have already arrived.
 This is amazing.
 How exciting that we get to do this.
 We are here, we are the church, we don’t need a building.
 A building doesn’t do anything for us.
 We are the body of Christ, we are the church and we get to do this.
 Do you know that by being portable, we get to save hundreds of thousands of dollars every year that we get to reinvest into mission?
-You were made for more.
 This is a great thing that you get to do.
 We were designed to serve, to serve the church, to serve people, to build each other up, and this is a fantastic way to do that.”

 You get to build things up in such a fantastic way and show people the exciting thing about being portable.
+Just that little tweak in your language can change a lot.
 Kevin has been doing it for 22 years, and he still loves it!
-Just that little tweak in your language can change a lot.

-For more info on Team Structure make sure to check out our eBook.
+To hear more about Kevin’s experience, you can always reach out to him at firstname.lastname@example.org.
+And for more info on Team Structure make sure to check out our eBook.